SahanDisa/My_Flutter/Project_List/ReadMe.md

 # Flutter project List

-- Calcualtor (Similar to Samsung calc)
+- Calcualtor (Similar to Samsung calculator)
 - To do List
 - Profile App
-- Barcode Reader
+- Barcode Reader and QR code identifier